mustakshaikh/explore-new-techs/README.md

 # explore-new-techs
-Explore new programming languages and build something innovative stuff
+Explore new programming languages and build innovative stuff